 Priority the priority of the action from a scheduling perspective.
 It may be set as a result of static analysis or by dynamic scheduling software.
 Some CPU scheduling policies, such as Harbour, Klein, Lehoczky (HKL) allow varying priorities of actions within a response, but most do not.
 Blocking Time the length of time that the action is blocked waiting for resources.
 Ready Time the effective Release Time expressed as the length of time since the beginning of a period; in effect a delay between the time an entity is eligible for execution and the actual beginning of execution.
 Delay Time the length of time that an action that is eligible for execution waits while acquiring and releasing resources.
 Release Time the instant of time at which a scheduling job becomes eligible for execution.
-Preempted Time the length of time that the action is preempted, when runnable, to make way for a higher priority action.
-Worst-case Completie on Time the overall time taken to execute the action, including all overheads.
-Laxity specifies the type of deadline, hard or soft.
-Absolute Deadline specifies the final instant by which the action must be complete, defined as the Relative Deadline + Release Time.
-This may be either a hard or a soft deadline.
-Relative Deadline for soft deadlines, specifies the desired time by which the action should be complete. start (inherited from Timed Action - see Section 5.1.5.9, "TimedAction," on page 5-13) the start time of the action. end (inherited from Timed Action) the completion time of the action. duration (inherited from Timed Action) the total duration of the action (not used if start and end times are defined). isAtomic (inherited from Concurrent Action - see Section 6.1.2.1, "ActionExecution (extended)," on page 6-3) identifies whether the action can be pre-empted or not.
+Preempted Time - of time that the action is preempted, when runnable, to for a higher priority action.
+Worst-case Complet ion Time the overall time taken to execute the action, including all overheads.
+Laxity specifies th ne type of deadline, hard or soft.
+Comment: Issue 5072 Issue 5072 Absolute Deadline defined as ne final instant by which the action must be complete, the Relative Deadline + Release Time.
+This may be rd or a soft deadline.
+Relative Deadline for soft dea should be adlines, specifies the desired time by which the action complete. start from Timed Action - see Section 5.1.5.9, tion," on page 5-13) the start time of the action. end (inherited from Timed Action) the completion time of the action. duration from Timed Action) the total duration of the action (not t and end times are defined). isAtomic "ActionEx from Concurrent Action - see Section 6.1.2.1, ecution (extended)," on page 6-3) identifies whether the be pre-empted or not.
+Associations trigger the set of t completed riggers that can only execute once this action has usedResources - ation of the GRM association that identifies the set of hat this action uses during execution.
+Comment: Issue 5715 host defined if a execute on effect, a de Mapping" schedulabl resource). lable resource that the action executes on; this is only all the internal SActions that constitute the SAction the same schedulable resource.
+This association is, in pployment relationship , as defined in "The Deploys on page 4-30, between the action execution and the e resource (i.e., the action is deployed on the schedulable For modeling convenience, it is represented here by a of an association.